moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 ⚠️ Minor caveats:
 -  Slight 5′ coverage bias.
 This is normal for RNA-seq, not fatal.
 -  Around 10% of reads fell in intronic/intergenic regions → expected, but can be trimmed down with stricter filtering.

-Overall: This RNA-seq data is high quality and perfectly usable for downstream analysis.
+**Overall**: This RNA-seq data is high quality and perfectly usable for downstream analysis.

 <h1>3.
 Next Steps</h1>